(Get free painting tips and techniques sent straight to your inbox or on my social media.)

-What is Color Harmony?
+What is color harmony?

-As with the adulterated primary harmony the warm oranges occur in the foreground, the greens in the foreground and middle ground, and the violets in the distance.
-Like the adulterated primary harmony, this harmony it is not as flexible as the tertiary harmony.
+This harmony is sometimes used in landscape work, as it is so often seen in nature.
+The warm oranges occur in the foreground, the greens in the foreground and middle ground, and the violets in the distance.
+This harmony it is not as flexible as the tertiary harmony.

-Secondary Color Harmony in practice
+Secondary color harmony in practice

 This gives the village a warm and welcoming feeling.
-With the areas of grass to provide some green color spots, I included an area of the mountains in the distance to provide a violet color spot and complete a balanced color harmony composed of the secondary colors: orange, green, and violet.
+With the areas of grass to provide some green color spots, I included an area of the mountains in the distance to provide a violet color spot and complete a secondary color harmony composed of the secondary colors: orange, green, and violet.

 Notice in these Old Master paintings that some of the colors are very saturated, and some are less saturated, but the secondary color harmony still works.

 Thank you for taking the time to read this article.
 Please feel free to share it with friends.
 If you are interested in a structured approach for learning how to paint, take a look at my online painting classes.